carderne/una/README.md

 </div>

+**This is a new project that is still evolving.
+I'm very open to ideas, suggestions and feedback.
+Please open an [issue](https://github.com/carderne/una/issues/new) with your comments.**

 Una is a tool to build and productionise Python monorepos with [uv](https://docs.astral.sh/uv/).

 uv has [Workspaces](https://docs.astral.sh/uv/concepts/workspaces/), but no ability to _build_ them.